sertchan/Discord-Scraper/README.md

 ### Usage

 ```
-node . or npm start
+node . or pnpm/npm start
 ```

 ### Some ScreenShots